Constantina Zavitsanos: Career

 Zavitsanos has participated in several artist residencies.
 In March–September 2015, Zavitsanos held a residency at The New Museum, where they curated a series of collaborative events with artists Reina Gossett, Park McArthur, Caroline Key, and Soyoung Yoon, and academics Stefano Harney, Fred Moten, and Denise Ferreira da Silva.
 In 2017, they and collaborator Amalle Dubon participated in the Engaged Social Justice Residency Program at the University of British Columbia in Vancouver.

 They are a recipient of the 2015 Wynn Newhouse Award presented to disabled artists.
+They received the 2021 Roy Lichtenstein Award.
+Zavitsanos was also the 2021-22 Keith Haring Fellow.